-2.2.1 Initial Margin Computation
+2.2.1 Initial Margin Computation7

-The Initial Margin requirements shall be based on worst case loss of a portfolio of an individual client to cover a 99% VaR over a one day horizon.
+The Initial Margin requirements shall be based on worst case loss of a portfolio of an individual client to cover a 99% VaR over a 2 day horizon.
 For Index products, the price scan range is specified at three standard deviation (3 sigma) and the volatility scan range is specified at 4%.
-There is also a minimum margin requirement.
-For index options a short option minimum charge (as explained below) of 3% of the notional value of all short index option has been prescribed.